 1. Understand the types of fraud

-Under the UK Fraud Act, there are three key offences that employees must be able to recognise:
+Under the UK Fraud Act 2006, there are three key offences that employees must be able to recognise:

-- Fraud by false representation: Where a perpetrator benefits or causes a loss to someone else by falsely representing themselves, either expressly or implied.
+Fraud by false representation: Where a perpetrator benefits or causes a loss to someone else by falsely representing themselves, either expressly or implied.
+This can include pretending to be someone else, claiming false expenses or sending bogus invoices.

-- Fraud by failing to disclose information: Making a gain or causing a loss to another by failing to disclose information they were legally obliged to share.
+Fraud by failing to disclose information: Making a gain or causing a loss to another by failing to disclose information they were legally obliged to share.
+For example, not informing customers that you will receive commission for a recommended product.

-- Fraud by abuse of position: Someone in a position of responsibility dishonestly abuses the position to make a gain or cause a loss.
+Fraud by abuse of position: Someone in a position of responsibility dishonestly abuses the position to make a gain or cause a loss.
+For example, an accountant may take money and hide it in the accounts, or a director could claim expenses for personal items (lavish meals, holidays or cars).

-As with any crime, employees will need to provide evidence.
-Even a basic level of detail describing the situation, business in question, details of the activity and time/date logs will be helpful.
+If an employee does suspect fraud, they will need to provide evidence.
+This can include a basic level of detail describing the situation, business in question, details of the activity and time/date logs.
 However, it’s helpful to provide more context and detail where possible.

 3. Identify the correct fraud authorities